 The .fob file installs a set of business objects in codeunits 14125500 - 14125504 and Table 14125600.

-Publishing the Jet Data Source Code Unit to the Web ServicePublishing the Jet Data Source Code Unit to the Web ServiceMicrosoft Dynamics NAV 2013 and later includes a "Jet Data Source" codeunit which (in NAV 2013-2015) must be published to enable Jet Professional to operate.
+Publishing the Jet Data Source Code Unit to the Web ServicePublishing the Jet Data Source Code Unit to the Web ServiceMicrosoft Dynamics NAV 2013 and later includes a "Jet Data Source" codeunit which must be published to enable Jet Reports to operate.

 This can be published using the Microsoft Dynamics NAV Role Tailored Client (RTC).

-In NAV 2013-2015, publish the Jet Data Source code unit by selecting New from the Web services ribbon
+Publish the Jet Data Source code unit by selecting New from the Web services ribbon

 Enable SOAP Services and identify connection parameters

-Jet Professional calls Web Services (SOAP) when running reports or accessing information from Microsoft Dynamics NAV 2013.
+Jet Reports calls Web Services (SOAP) when running reports or accessing information from Microsoft Dynamics NAV 2013 and higher.

-Using the Microsoft Dynamics NAV Server Administration Tool select the instance that you want to use and check the box next to Enable SOAP Services

-If Jet Professional will be used outside a secure network then SSL should be enabled for the SOAP Services to help provide security and data integrity for data communicationsPlease refer to Microsoft instructions regarding how to configure this.
+Using the Microsoft Dynamics NAV Server Administration Tool select the instance that you want to use and check the box next to Enable SOAP ServicesIf the Jet Excel add-in will be used outside a secure network then SSL should be enabled for the SOAP Services to help provide security and data integrity for data communicationsPlease refer to Microsoft instructions regarding how to configure this.
 These topics may be helpful...